The European Charter for Sustainable Tourism (ECST) in Protected Areas is recognised internationally as a model for sustainable tourism management.

 - to realise the environmental, social and economic benefits of everyone working more sustainably.

-Why becoming a Sustainable Destination?
+Why become a Sustainable Destination?

-The European Charter for Sustainable Tourism in Protected Areas is awarded by the EUROPARC Federation through an independent verification process.
+The European Charter for Sustainable Tourism in Protected Areas (ECST) is awarded by the EUROPARC Federation through an independent verification process.
 The award recognises not just a commitment to sustainable tourism but also the implementation of practical sustainable actions by public and private partners.
 Such actions;

 - bring measurable economic, social and environmental benefits from well-managed sustainable tourism,